vendrhub/vendr-documentation/content/payment-providers/checkout.com/1.0.0/checkout-dot-com/README.md

 ## Using These Docs

-**These docs are aimed at developers** looking to implement the [Stripe](https://stripe.com) payment gateway into a Vendr eCommerce store.
+**These docs are aimed at developers** looking to implement the [Checkout.com](https://checkout.com) payment gateway into a Vendr eCommerce store.
 It is expected that you have at least a basic understanding of [Umbraco](https://umbraco.com), as well the [Vendr core product](../../../../core/).

-These docs are broken up into two keys sections, a [Getting Started](getting-started/) section for documentation on how to get up and running with the Stripe payment provider for Vendr, and a [How-to Guides](how-to-guides/) section for short guides on how to perform additional, non essential, Stripe related tasks.
+These docs are broken up into two keys sections, a [Getting Started](getting-started/) section for documentation on how to get up and running with the Checkout.com payment provider for Vendr, and a [How-to Guides](how-to-guides/) section for short guides on how to perform additional, non essential, Checkout.com related tasks.

 ## Getting Help